JackBister/logsuck/README.md

 This will build the frontend and put it in the `./internal/web/static/dist` directory.
 Time to build the backend.

-It is easier to build the backend on Linux than it is for Windows.
+It is easier to build the backend on Linux than it is on Windows.
 If using Windows, I would recommend using Windows Subsystem for Linux and cross compiling to a Windows executable instead of trying to build directly on Windows.
 The official release builds for Windows are cross compiled from an Ubuntu installation.

 If compiling for Linux, all you need to do is: